MicrosoftDocs/Contribute/Contribute/content/how-to-write-overview.md

 # Overview of editing documentation on Microsoft Learn

-Thank you for your interest in wanting to edit documentation on Microsoft Learn!
+Thank you for your interest in editing documentation on Microsoft Learn!
 Your contributions help us ensure our documentation is well written, up to date, and accurate.
 The information on this page will help you decide which method of contribution is best for you.

 Before you get started, make sure you're signed in to your GitHub account.
 If you don't have one, navigate to [https://github.com/join](https://github.com/join) for a fast and free sign-up process.